waseem18/tango_with_django_book/17/chapters/deploy.rst

 -------------------------------
 Now that the database is setup, we need to configure the PythonAnywhere NGINX webserver to serve up your application .
 Within PythonAnywhere's web interface, navigate to your *dashboard* and click on the *Web* tab.
 On the left of the page that appears, click *Add a new web app.*

 A popup box will then appear.
-Follow the instructions on-screen, and when the time comes, select the *manual configuration* option and complete the wizard.
+Follow the instructions on-screen, and when the time comes, select the *manual configuration* option.
+On the next page, select "Python 2.7", and then complete the wizard.

 Then, navigate to the PythonAnywhere subdomain at ``http://<username>.pythonanywhere.com`` in a new browser tab.
 You should be presented with the default ``Hello, World!`` webpage.
 This is because the WSGI script is currently serving up this page and not your Django application.